ykskb/dax86/README.md

 Primary purpose is to run xv6 so that one can trace how an OS runs on CPU.

-June 2020: Instructions reached scheduler loop handling ISR.
+June 2020: Instructions reached scheduler loop.

-June 2020: Shell has started.
+June 2020: Shell has started after fixing ISR to exec syscall.

 In scope: